KhyzhniakAlex/Front-End-Labs/README.md

 # Front-End-Labs
-Labs for Front-End subject with automation tests with Protractor as Lab 7
+Labs for 'Front-End' subject with automation tests by Protractor as Lab 7